MicrosoftDocs/connected-spaces/articles/data-privacy.md

 - **Telemetry data:** This is information about the health of the edge gateway, the Connected Spaces cloud service, and the Connected Spaces web app.

+- The cloud service processes the data as it arrives for each hourly aggregation and does not store the data in the Connected Spaces cloud.

 ### Microsoft Dataverse cloud storage

 In Microsoft Dataverse cloud storage, the customer data is stored and can be managed by the customer.
 These Microsoft Dataverse tables are created to store the customer data: